BSense-Code/BSense-Code/README.md

 <!-- - 🔭 I’m currently developing a multifunctional discord bot called: [A1][a1-discord]! -->
 - 🔭 I’m currently developing a Cyber Defence Assement Tool.
 - 🌱 I’m currently learning backend development in JavaScript.
-- 🥅 Goals: Create a successful multifunctional discord bot in JavaScript with a web dashboard and database.
+- 🥅 Goals: Create a successful multifunctional discord bot in JavaScript with a web dashboard.

 <h3 align="left">Portfolio and socials:</h3>